digitaltrails/vdu_controls/README.md

 Version History
 ---------------
+* 2.0.5
+  * Further minimise VDU NVRAM writes by defaulting to jumping between brightness values with no intermediate steps (default lux_meter.max-brightness-jump to 100%).

 * 2.0.4
   * The About-Dialog now refreshes the ddcutil version info on each invocation.
   * Increased dbus timeout to 10 seconds (in case numerous VDUs or errors slow down VDU detection).